 Imagery

 Language and poetic techniques used to appeal to the reader's senses (sight, sound, smell, etc.) to create mental pictures and cause emotions in the reader.

 Internal Rhyme

 Rhymes within a line of poetry.

 Light Verse

 Poetry that is intended to be humorous, amusing, or entertaining.
 While there is some light verse written in free verse, most light verse is written in rhyme and meter.
 There are also many light-verse poetic forms, such as limericks, clerihews, double-dactyls, etc.

 Limerick

 A humorous 5-line poetic form with an AABBA rhyme scheme.

 Line

 A single row of words in a poem.
 For example, a limerick has five lines, while a haiku has three lines.
 Lines are one of the main things that distinguish poetry from prose.

-List Poem
+List Poen

 A poem that contains a list of things, people, places, etc.

-Μ

 Masculine Rhyme

 A single rhyme.

 Metaphor

 A figure of speech, where a thing is described as being something else in order to suggest a similarity between the two.
 For example, "The cat was a rag doll in my arms" or "Nature wore its winter robe."

 Meter

 Rhythmical patterns of stressed and unstressed syllables in poetry.

-Ν
+N

 Narrative Poem

 A poem that tells a story.
 Narrative poems usually have a plot and one or more characters.

 Near Rhyme

 Also called a "slant rhyme" or a "half rhyme," "near rhyme" is a general term describing words that sound similar, but aren't a perfect rhyme.
 Assonance, consonance and sight rhymes are common types of near rhymes.

 Nonsense Poem

 A form of light verse, usually rhymed and metrical, often with strange characters, fantastic or impossible situations, and made-up words.
 Lewis Carroll's Jabberwocky and Edward Lear's The Owl and the Pussycat are famous examples of nonsense poetry.

-Nursery Rhyme
+Nurserv Rhyme

 A short, rhyming poem for young children, often telling a short story or describing an interesting character.
 The most well-known nursery rhymes in the English language are those attributed to Mother Goose.

-Ο

 Occasional Poem

 A poem written to commemorate a specific occasion or event, such as a birthday, wedding, funeral, anniversary, graduation, military victory, etc.

 Onomatopoeia

 A word whose sound is similar to the thing or action it refers to, such as "buzz" or "hiss."

-Ρ
+P

 Palindrome

-A word or phrase that is spelled the same backward as it is forward, ignoring spaces, capitalization, and punctuation, such as "Bob," "mom," "radar," "rade car," "madam, I'm Adam," etc.
+A word or phrase that is spelled the same backward as it is forward, ignoring spaces, capitalization, and punctuation, such as "Bob," "mom," "radar," "race car," "madam, I'm Adam," etc.

 Parody

 A poem written in the style of another poem, usually humorous.
 Parodies usually assume the reader is familiar with the original work.
 For example, the poem "Let Me Out of the Classroom" by Kenn Nesbitt is a parody of the song "Take Me Out to the Ball Game."

 Perfect Rhyme

 Two words that have exactly the same vowel and consonant sounds at the ends, starting with the first vowel of the last stressed syllable.
 For example, green/bean, dummy/tummy, and cavity/gravity are all perfect rhymes.
 Note that the first consonant sound of the last stressed syllable must be different.
 For example leaf/belief is not a perfect rhyme because the final stressed syllable of each word begins with the same consonant "I" sound.
 See also: Near Rhyme, Assonance, and Consonance.

-Personification

-Giving human characteristics to non-human things, such as animals, inanimate objects, or ideas.
-For example, "The sun smiled down on the beach" or, "The trees waved at the birds flying by."

-Poem

-A written composition, often using rhythm, rhyme, metaphor, and other such artistic techniques to express an idea, feelings, or a story.

-Poet

-A person who writes poems.